How To Make Conceptual Framework (With Examples and Templates)

 At a Glance: Free Conceptual Framework Templates

 Too busy to create a conceptual framework from scratch?
 No problem.
-We’ve created templates for each type of conceptual framework so you can start on the right foot.
+We’ve created templates for each conceptual framework so you can start on the right foot.
 All you need to do is enter the details of the variables.
 Feel free to modify the design according to your needs.
-To learn more about the conceptual framework, please proceed to the main article below.
+Please read the main article below to learn more about the conceptual framework.

 Conceptual Framework Template #1: Independent-Dependent Variable Model